benfo/yt-cli/README.md

-  -d, --description=description  A short, actionable description -p, --prefix=prefix            The branch prefix to use -y, --yes                      Accept defaults without prompting for input
+  -d, --description=description  A short, actionable description -p, --prefix=prefix            The branch prefix to use -y, --yes                      Accept defaults without prompting for input --no-branch                    Do not create a branch for this issue.
 ```

 _See code: [src\commands\git\start.ts](https://github.com/benfo/yt-cli/blob/v0.0.1/src\commands\git\start.ts)_